Axon-Collective/cloud-builders-community/README.md

 These are not official Google products.

+## Important Note!
+This repo has been modifiied for use with cloud build triggers.
+For any cloudbuild.yaml file - a `dir: '<sub-directory-with-cloudbuild.yaml>` block is needed for every step in the cloudbuild file.
+This tells cloudbuild to use that directory as the source.
+This is needed because all automatic cloud builds are launced from the repository root.

 ## How to use a community-contributed build step

 Google Cloud Build executes a build as a series of build steps.
 Each build step is run in a Docker container.
 See